Skip to main content

 Dane County, WisconsinLimited DataHypereutrophic

 A TSI above 70 puts Cathedral Point Pond in hypereutrophic territory: visible blooms are common, and clarity rarely climbs even in early summer.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within the 23 graded lakes of Dane County, Cathedral Point Pond sits at rank 21, near the bottom of the county list.
+Cathedral Point Pond ranks 19 of 21 in Dane County — at the lower end of the locally monitored distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2021-10-05.
 Grade methodology: LakeGrade methodology.